-Despite Expiration Date, Employers Should Continue to Use Form I-9
+Despite Expiration Date or March 31, 2016, Employers Should Continue to Use Form I-9

 Employers must complete Form I-9 for all newly hired employees to verify their identity and authorization to work in the United States.
 Employees must also show certain documents to their employers to prove their identity and authorization to work.